Master-Bobba/CS50W--Project4/README.txt

     For security, ensure that your application is designed such that it is not possible for a user, via any route, to edit another user’s posts.

-“Like” and “Unlike”: Users should be able to click a button or link on any post to toggle
+DONE --> “Like” and “Unlike”: Users should be able to click a button or link on any post to toggle
     whether or not they “like” that post.
     Using JavaScript, you should asynchronously let the server know to update the like count (as via a call to fetch) and then update the post’s like count displayed on the page, without